We are working on the site and some pages might be unavailable.

 CURE will coordinate ride shares for participants interested in connecting with others who would like to travel to the retreat center together.

-Registration closes on Tuesday, July 1.
+Deposits must be received by Tuesday, March 30.
 A 40% deposit is due at registration and includes a non-refundable $100 processing fee.
 Full payment is due 2 weeks prior to the start of the retreat.

 The retreat fee includes all facilitated sessions, accommodations for three nights (taxes included), and three freshly prepared meals per day (vegetarian, vegan, and gluten-free options available).
 If you’re interested in tent camping, please indicate this when you apply.
 The total fee depends on the room you select: